seemoo-lab/woot24_cfi_coverage_tools/README.md

   Used for batch analysis (for some functionality due to bugs in radare2)
 - bindfs
   Used for re-mounting firmware accessible to users without root.
+- binutils-aarch64-linux-gnu
+  Used to check for shadowstack instructions in aarch64 executables.